youliangtan/robot_manipulator_control/README.md

-# robot_manipulator_control
+# Robot_Manipulator_Control
 (DEVELOPING) robot manipulator project, involved in using a UR10, 'self-made' dynamixel gripper.
 ROS1 and ROS2 will eventually be used in communication integration.
+Two ROS 1 packages are used here:

 - **UR10 robot manipulator**: uses [ROS MOVEIT!](https://moveit.ros.org) in motion planning.
 Refer to `ur10_rmf` pkg.
 - **Dynamixel Gripper**: Refer to the `README.md` in the package folder.
 Refer to 'dynamixel_gripper' pkg.

 ![alt text](/resources/ur10_with_gripper.png?)